-The Council runs various programs.
+WomanACT runs various programs.
 The direct costs of each program include the costs of the personnel, supplies and services and other expenses that are directly related to providing the program.
-The Council also incurs a number of general support expenses that are common to the administration of the Council and each of its programs.
+WomanACT also incurs a number of general support expenses that are common to the administration of the organization and each of its programs.

-The Council allocates certain of its general support expenses, such as administrative salaries, benefits and occupancy costs, to the programs based on the budget approved by the funders.
+WomanACT allocates certain of its general support expenses, such as administrative salaries, benefits and occupancy costs, to the programs based on the budget approved by the funders.
 The balance of these expenses is allocated to administration.